 - Cleaned the dishes

 Sounds pretty good right?
 Below you will find everything you need to get it done!

 Here is the Supply List:

-Food:Ingredients for 10 Meals in an Hour (choose from Plan 1 or Plan 2) 2 loaves bread Peanut Butter Jelly 12 Eggs 1 cup Milk 2-3 cups Shredded Cheese 1 package sausage or bacon (optional) Seasoned Salt Pepper Cooking Spray
+Food:Ingredients for 10 Meals in an Hour (Check out all our recipes & plans here) 2 loaves bread Peanut Butter Jelly 12 Eggs 1 cup Milk 2-3 cups Shredded Cheese 1 package sausage or bacon (optional) Seasoned Salt Pepper Cooking Spray

 Additional Supplies:Sandwich sealer & de-cruster Cupcake tin Plastic wrap Gallon freezer bags Laundry Detergent Fabric Softener All Purpose Cleaner Toilet Brush Glass Cleaner Disposable Antibacterial Wipes (optional) Laundry Basket Pen

-Before you begin, be sure to print the following items:
+Before you begin, be sure to check the following items:

 - Sunday Prep Supply List